 Samaritan Ministries

-Ted Pittenger founded Samaritan Ministries International in 1994, making this health share one of the oldest still in operation.
-But they aren’t just old, they’re also huge: according to their 2022 fiscal report, they had over 280,000 individual members and shared $362,647,069 from July 2021–June 2022.
+Ted Pittenger founded Samaritan Ministries International in 1994, making this health share one of the oldest in operation.
+Additionally, they are a very large company: according to their 2025 fiscal report, they have over 250,000 family members and shared $499,604,798 from July 2024–June 2025.

-They also have the Save to Share program, which members can join for an additional monthly fee.
-Members who participate in the Save to Share program may have their needs shared beyond their membership’s associated per need maximum shareable amount (either $250,000 for Classic members or $236,000 for Basic members).
+They also offer the Save to Share program, which members can join for an additional $15 per month.
+Members who participate in this program may have eligible medical needs shared beyond their membership’s per-need maximum—$250,000 for Samaritan Classic members and $247,500 for Samaritan Basic members.

 Member-to-member sharing